Z Translator — Privacy Policy

 How translation works

 Translation runs entirely on your device.
 The extension ships with two local dictionaries (English → Arabic and Arabic → English) packaged as JSON files inside the extension itself.
 When you hover a word, the extension reads only the single word under your cursor, looks it up in the local dictionary, and shows the translation in a tooltip.
-The word never leaves your device.
+If you select a phrase or sentence, it reads only the text you selected.
+The text never leaves your device.

 Speech (text-to-speech)